 In addition to improving the appearance of your teeth, your treatment might reduce:

 - tooth wear from clenching and grinding

 As with most medical procedures, however, there are risks, and these include:

-- scratches and ulcers from the braces rubbing
+- scratches and mouth ulcers from the braces rubbing

 - tooth decay or discolouration due to poor dental hygiene